ckhawks/dueprocess.academy/README.md

 # dueprocess.academy
-New Player Guide for alpha game Due Process
+New player guide for indie attack-and-defense game Due Process.
+Originally started for a class assignment.

+# Built with...

-Using Bootstrap 4
+- Bootstrap 4